QuackBeans/Modular-Building-CNN/README.md

 Once it downloads the images, they are immediately converted into numpy format and zipped with the categories, ready to put in to the model.

+This file is most likely going to be useless to the majority of people, as it relates directly to the old company database, and draws its content from there.
+If you wish to retrain the model, you can build and provide your own dataset.

 ## MB_CNN.py

 This is the main module for the network training and testing.
+It's a 3-block Convolutional Neural Network architecture that uses binary crossentropy in conjunction with a sigmoid activation for the output, allowing for multi-label classification (not to be confused with multiclass.)

 # Notes